CSESS/constitution/README.md

 Any Honorary Member who may contribute to the Society and is recommended by the Executive Committee of the Society may be invited to be an Honorary Advisor of the Society.
 #### 3.1.1.
 Privileges
 Honorary Advisors have the privileges
-- To request the minute from any executive committee meeting;
+- To request the minute from any Executive Committee meeting;
-- To attend and contribute any executive committee meeting but with no voting right;
+- To attend and contribute any Executive Committee meeting but with no voting right;
 - To have the speaking right in any General Meeting.
 #### 3.1.2.
 Duties
 Honorary Advisors have the duties
 - To advise the current session of CSESS on certain affairs;
 - To oversee the operations of CSESS when necessary.
 If there is a requisition signed by an Honorary Advisor, an Extraordinary General Meeting shall be convened by the President within two weeks after the requisition.
 In case of rejection, notice of the rejection shall be posted within two weeks after the requisition.
-The session of an Honorary Advisor will last for three years, the Honorary Advisor can be reappointed upon the consent of the current session.
+The session of an Honorary Advisor shall last for three years, the Honorary Advisor can be reappointed upon the consent of the current session.
 ### 3.2.
 Honorary Auditors
 Any person who may contribute to the Society and is recommended by the Executive Committee of the Society may be invited to be an Honorary Auditor.